attiamohmed/Showcase/README.md

 Here's a list of projects included in this repository:

-1. [CovidStatistics]: Calculates the average number of COVID-19 patients in a specific province based on historical data.
+1. [CovidStatistics](CovidStatistics): Calculates the average number of COVID-19 patients in a specific province based on historical data.

-2. [MyHealthDataTest]: A program to input and validate user health data, compute BMI, and display the results.
+2. [MyHealthDataTest](MyHealthDataTest): A program to input and validate user health data, compute BMI, and display the results.

-3. [UsernameGenerator]: A utility to generate unique student usernames based on user input.
+3. [UsernameGenerator](UsernameGenerator): A utility to generate unique student usernames based on user input.

-4. [Driver]: A Java program to collect user information and generate student usernames using the `UsernameGenerator` class.
+4. [Driver](Driver): A Java program to collect user information and generate student usernames using the `UsernameGenerator` class.

 ## Usage